tejv/USBCx/README.md

 --------------------------------------------------------------------------------
 Setup
 -------------------------------------------------------------------------------
 1. Get the latest version entire folder from output folder.
 Make sure hw is programmed with USBCx.hex.
-If first time programming use Miniprog header to program the board otherwise fw can be updated from GUI after step 6.
+If first time programming use Miniprog header to program the board otherwise fw can be bootloaded from GUI after step 6.
 2. Install latest JRE(Java Runtime environment).
 3. Install Driver
   ### Windows